chrisreddy1/NIST-Assessment/README.md

-# Corporate Cybersecurity Assessment utilizing NIST Cybersecurity Framework (CSF) 2.0
+# Corporate Cybersecurity Assessment Utilizing NIST Cybersecurity Framework (CSF) 2.0

 ## Introduction

-For this project I was tasked with analyzing an Organization's ('Oscorp') cybersecurity status and designing a comprehensive cybersecurity program utilizing the [NIST CSF 2.0](https://www.nist.gov/publications/nist-cybersecurity-framework-csf-20) to uplift its security posture.
+For this project I was tasked with analyzing an organization's ('Oscorp') cybersecurity status and designing a comprehensive cybersecurity program utilizing the [NIST CSF 2.0](https://www.nist.gov/publications/nist-cybersecurity-framework-csf-20) to uplift its security posture.
 I was given a 'current status' report, much like one that would be compiled after initial investigations and interviews with employees and stakeholders.
 Using the NIST CSF, I conducted a pass/fail assessment and presented recommendations for improvement.
 I decided to start with a short presentation to stakeholders to explain the framework and roadmap and ended with presenting them with a comprehensive list of recommendations and procedures to be implemented.

 ## CSF Core Functions
 The CSF Core Functions — GOVERN, IDENTIFY, PROTECT, DETECT, RESPOND, and RECOVER — organize cybersecurity outcomes at their highest level.